Projects gallery: uploading photos

 Hiding the Projects section

-You don't need a toggle for this — the section auto-hides whenever you have no photos uploaded.
+You don't need a toggle for this.
+The section auto-hides whenever you have no photos uploaded.
 Just don't add any (or delete what you have) and the Projects block won't render on the public page.
 When you upload again, it comes back.

 Next

-Last updated May 16, 2026
+Last updated June 26, 2026